 Buffalo City, WI 54622

 John Kriesel serves as Buffalo County’s appointee to the Board.
-A Buffalo City resident, John is also an elected member of the Buffalo County Board of Supervisors.
-He brings a strong background in long-term support to both roles, having retired from his position as director of the county’s Health and Human Services Department after working 34 years for Buffalo County.
+A Buffalo City, WI resident, John is also an elected member of the Buffalo County Board of Supervisors.
+He brings a strong background in long-term support to both roles, having retired from his position as Director of the county’s Health & Human Services Department after working 34 years for Buffalo County.
 During his final year with the department, he participated in the initial planning phases for Family Care expansion and regionalization.
 John resides in Buffalo City with his wife and has two adult children.
 He believes all individuals should receive the services they need to experience the quality of life most people take for granted.

 2264 County Road M

 Boscobel, WI 53805